Hong Nam-ki

-Hong Nam-ki (Korean: 홍남기; born 29 July 1960) is a former Minister of Economy and Finance and a Deputy Prime Minister of South Korea served under President Moon Jae-in from 2018 to 2022.
-He is the longest serving Minister of Economy and Finance and Deputy Prime Minister of the country.
-He previously served as an acting Prime Minister from April to May 2021.
+Hong Nam-ki (Korean: 홍남기; born 29 July 1960) is a South Korean politician who served as the minister of economy and finance and deputy prime minister of South Korea from 2018 to 2022 under President Moon Jae-in.
+He is the longest-serving holder of the office.
+Hong also served as the acting prime minister from April to May 2021.

 Hong is considered a veteran technocrat working at mostly at budget-related departments under both conservative and liberal governments for over three decades.
 Before promoted to President Moon's second finance minister, Hong was his first Minister for Government Policy Coordination (OPC) and previously president Park Geun-hye's vice minister for now-Ministry of Science and ICT.

 His nomination as President Moon's next finance minister was strongly recommended by then-Prime Minister Lee Nak-yon whom Hong closely worked for as Minister for Government Policy Coordination.
 Hong's predecessor, Kim Dong-yeon, also served as the head of OPC under previous administration before appointed as Moon's first finance minister.

 As of December 2020, Hong is also one of four people who continue to serve President Moon as cabinet minister or ministerial-level government official from the beginning of Moon's presidency in 2017 along with Kim Sang-jo, Suh Hoon, and Kang Kyung-wha.